brian-dawn/orchid/README.md

 there are a couple dependencies that need to be added to get everything wired together (at least the way I like it) and I often found myself writing very similar code multiple times.

 Orchid aims to just be a simple batteries included Compojure library and nothing more.
-The only goal of Orchid is to reduce cognitive resource costs for throwing together simple REST apis.
 Orchid may not work for everyone, but it is very easy to go to a traditional Compojure application from an Orchid one.

 ## Minimum Application